 Critics and a majority of animal rights activists insist that zoos, despite their noble intentions, are inherently immoral and primarily serve to entertain humans at the expense of animals.
 Zoo advocates maintain that their efforts do make a difference in wildlife conservation and will continue to have a positive environmental impact well into the future.

 Putting aside these opposing views, it does remain a sad reality that the welfare of zoo animals varies widely depending on where you are.
 While many zoos have been working hard to improve their animal enclosures to better fit the needs of captive animals, constraints such as limited space and funds can seriously hinder this process.
 Smaller, poorer zoos simply do not have the luxury of hiring well-trained zoological staff or expanding their breeding programs and facilities to maintain the ethos of conservation.
-A ban of these smaller, less well-funded zoos could be seen as a reasonable strategy in reducing harm to wildlife.
+A ban of these smaller, less well-funded zoos could be seen as a reasonable strategy for reducing harm to wildlife.

 There is no quick fix for the issues that zoos across the country (and around the world) have to contend with, but a more uniform, robust, and compassionate regulatory system based on the humane care and conservation of wildlife could be seen as a major step in the right direction.
 Furthermore, targeted bans for certain zoos that simply do not meet the criteria that firmer regulations might designate could then become an option.